 Norton AntiVirus Plus

-The last but definitely not least is Norton AntiVirus Plus.
-Originally released in 1991, this is name is also quite well known.
+Last but definitely not least is Norton AntiVirus Plus.
+Originally released in 1991, this name is also quite well known.
 As can be implied from the name, it offers advanced antivirus protection and a lot more.
 Among other things, it includes a full-blown firewall, spam filtering, and hosted online backups.
 The latest edition also has online banking protection, script control, and Wi-Fi security.

 Norton is considered to be one of the top-performing antivirus software along with Bitdefender, Kaspersky, and ESET, with independent test results reflecting exactly that.
 In almost any test, Norton scores within the top 3, and if not, within the top 5.

-Some of the antivirus services we mentioned include a VPN and some don’t.
+Some antivirus services we mentioned include a VPN, and some don’t.
 Nevertheless, their versions of VPN are designed with one purpose in mind: security.
-That is not a bad thing, however, having tunnel vision when designing a product does not produce the best possible results.
+That is not a bad thing; however, having tunnel vision when designing a product does not produce the best possible results.

-If you are a returning reader from our other VPN-related blogs, you would know that a good VPN is not only secure but fast, can support a long-lasting, uninterrupted connection to the server, and provides you with a wide variety of locations to choose from.
+If you are a returning reader from our other VPN-related blogs, you would know that a good VPN is secure and fast, can support a long-lasting, uninterrupted connection to the server, and provides you with a wide variety of locations to choose from.

 Do you value your privacy online?